opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/exporting_data.rst

 Opendatasoft datasets can be downloaded in various formats.
 Standard formats are always available for any dataset.
 Other more specific formats can be available, but they depend on the nature of the data (that is, if the dataset contains geographical coordinates or not).

-In the Export tab of a dataset, the following formats can be available:

-- CSV
-- JSON
-- Excel
-- GeoJSON
-- Shapefile
-- KML

 .. admonition:: Note
    :class: note

    It is possible to download the dataset in other formats using the `Opendatasoft Search API <https://help.opendatasoft.com/apis/ods-search-v2/#exporting-records>`_.

-.. admonition:: Note
-   :class: note

-   There are 2 limitations in Shapefile exports.

-   - The export cannot contain more than 50,000 records.
-   - The export cannot contain more than one geographical shape type (e.g. point, polygon, linestring etc.).
-Only the first type of the first non-empty record will be kept in the export.

 1. Go to the Export tab of the dataset.
 2. Choose the file format to download.